kshetline/json-z/README.md

 ### JSONZ.DELETE

-Return this value from a replacer function to delete an item from an object or to render a slot in an array as empty.
+Return this value from a replacer or reviver function to delete an item from an object or to render a slot in an array as empty, not modifying the length of an array.

+### JSONZ.EXCISE

+Return this value from a replacer or reviver function to delete a slot in an array, making the array shorter by 1.

 ### JSONZ.UNDEFINED